dktrvamp/web/README.md

 # Setup Instructions

-1. Get access to the Gryphon HTML and Flat Config Server repositories.
+1. Get access to the Dktrvamp HTML and Flat Config Server repositories.
-2. Clone the Gryphon HTML repo to your workstation.
+2. Clone the Dktrvamp HTML repo to your workstation.
 3. [Download](http://nodejs.org) and install Node (which includes NPM).
-4. In a terminal window, navigate to the Gryphon HTML folder
+4. In a terminal window, navigate to the Dktrvamp HTML folder
 5. Tell NPM to install Grunt and Bower globally:

         sudo npm install -g grunt-cli bower